← Guides

 • Expense it - most companies reimburse the cost as a travel expense

-• Keep it simple — do not wait for the fleet team to handle it if your trip is soon
+• Plan ahead - request the V5C from the fleet team in good time if your trip is soon

 If you are the fleet manager